 Re-sand the uneven area

 With the help of sandpaper, re-sand the uneven area to affix the stain.
-Now wipe the block with the clean cloth.
+Now wipe the block with a clean cloth.

 Finishing to the countertop